 -Spray pivot area with (computer) duster spray.

-Brush on (RHODE.PRO Scissor Oil) with its custom application dispenser.
+Brush on (RD Scissor Oil) with its custom application dispenser.
 Cover the interior blades and in between the pivot area the best you can and both top and bottom around pivot tension areas.

 Debris should continually be removed from scissors especially between clients, and oiling should be performed at the end of each day at a minimum.
 The more you take care of your scissors the longer they will stay sharp and cutting smooth.